 What Is The Atmosphere Like?

-If you ask anyone, they will assure you this is not the case.
-Everyone who has lasted at Brazilian Jiu Jitsu knows how hard it is coming to that first class.
+There is no reason to be intimidated.
+Everyone here was brand new at some point and knows how hard it is coming to that first class.
 Because of this, everyone is very helpful and encouraging.

 What Do I Need to Bring?